WaleedAhmad-pf/IoT-Temperature-Logging-System/README.md

-# ESP32 DHT11 ThingSpeak Uploader
+# IoT Based Temperature Logging System

 This project uses an ESP32 microcontroller to read temperature and humidity data from a DHT11 sensor and send the data to ThingSpeak over WiFi.
 WiFiManager is used to simplify the WiFi and ThingSpeak configuration process via a browser portal.